(816) 531-4415

 What Personal Property Can Be Seized in a Judgment in Kansas?

-In a civil lawsuit such as a personal injury case, if the injured victim (plaintiff) receives a court-approved judgment, it becomes the defendant’s legal responsibility to pay the judgment.
+In a civil lawsuit, such as a personal injury case, if the injured victim (plaintiff) receives a court-approved judgment, it becomes the defendant’s legal responsibility to pay the judgment.
 However, not every defendant or debtor pays the money owed right away.
-This can lead to a lien being placed against the defendant’s personal property to pay for the judgment over time – either through wage garnishment or seizing and selling the defendant’s property.
+This can lead to a lien being placed against the defendant’s personal property to pay for the judgment over time, either through wage garnishment or seizing and selling the defendant’s property.

 What Is a Judgment Lien?

-A judgment lien is a legal hold on a debtor’s income, assets or property to pay off a debt owed in the form of a court judgment, such as one given to a plaintiff in a personal injury lawsuit in Kansas.
+A judgment lien is a legal hold on a debtor’s income, assets, or property to pay off a debt owed in the form of a court judgment, such as one given to a plaintiff in a personal injury lawsuit in Kansas.
 According to the state’s collection laws, a judgment lien gives a creditor the legal right to seize (take possession) of the debtor’s property if he or she fails to fulfill the financial obligation owed to a creditor.

-The most common properties seized because of a judgment lien are real estate, vehicles and wages.
 In most cases, a collector will start with wage garnishment to pay off a debt, and then move to the seizure and sale of property to fund the judgment through proceeds.
 Any property owned is at risk of being seized with a judgment lien.
 If the defendant leases a property, he or she could also be forced out with a lien.

 What Property Can a Lien Seize?